jkmulq/cvr-cleaning/README.md

 19. Splits confirmed multi-firm rows into one row per winner after hand-coding the corresponding winner-name delimiters.
 20. Splits the remaining multi-CVR or delimited rows separately, cleans CVR strings by removing spaces, country prefixes, punctuation, and letters, and flags valid eight-digit CVRs.
 21. For firm names that appear with one valid CVR and one or more invalid CVR entries, assumes the single valid CVR is the true CVR, collapses duplicate rows created by that assumption, and records this with `flag_assumed_single_valid_cvr`.
-22. Flags firm names that appear with multiple valid CVRs using `flag_multi_valid_cvr`, because those cases need additional review rather than automatic overwrite.
+22. Flags firm names that appear with multiple valid CVRs using `flag_multi_valid_cvr`, because those cases need additional review rather than automatic assumption.

 ### OpenTender Particularities